visit-dav/visit/src/doc/cli_manual/functions.rst

   SetPlotFrameRange(index, start, end)

-index : type
+index : integer
     A zero-based integer representing an index into the plot list.

-start : type
+start : integer
     A zero-based integer representing the animation frame where the plot first appears in the visualization.

-end : type
+end : integer
     A zero-based integer representing the animation frame where the plot disappears from the visualization.